BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 However, we collect also some negative aspects that should be considered, such as:

-  * Lack of documentation and sometimes not entirely clear;
+  * Lack of documentation and sometimes the existing documentation is not entirely clear;
   * Problems arise if the used browser is not Chrome;
   * Some timeout errors and no explanation for them;
   * The fact that it is necessary to clean the cache constantly is a bit dull.